RELIGIOUS SOCIAL ACTION COALITION NEWFOUNDLAND AND LABRADOR

 structure

-The Religious Social Action Coalition is comprised of ten directors.
-There are representatives from the Jewish, Christian, Sikh, Muslim and Hindu religious communities.
+The Religious Social Action Coalition is comprised of eleven directors.
+There are representatives from the Jewish, Christian, Muslim, Hindu and Sikh religious communities.

 the many facets of poverty